A VPC is a virtual network for deploy resources (region lv)

 Connect your VPCs to your on-premises networks using AWS Virtual Private Network (AWS VPN).

-Use VPC Flow Logs to analysis/debug of the traffic issue, as it captures
+Use VPC Flow Logs to analysis/debug of the traffic issue, from

 VPC Flow Logs